SIGLUS/siglus-android/app/ErrorHandlingGuide.md

 Non-fatal issues are the ones created by us calling LMISException.reportToFabric.

+# Logs during development

+LMISException.reportToFabric will also print the exception to console, so we are not losing the e.printStackTrace info during development.

-# Availability of error reports
+# Availability of network

 Since the devices in health facilities do not always have network connection, the error reports that we send to fabric follows a strategy that's similar to how we sync stock/requisition data.